Hubble Expansion as an Einstein Curvature: Discussion

+The extension to GR presented in this paper incorporates both kinematic and gravitational components, with parallel transport along the photon path and rotation across curved diverging time lines.
+Non-zero Christoffel symbols arise with any acceleration, whether from a gravitational field, or by the action of fields other than those associated with gravitational mass, or by curvilinear motion \cite{1972Weinberg}.
+The emergence of new non-zero Christoffel symbols (Eq.~\ref{eq:Christoffel}) supports the presence of curvilinear motion imposed on the red-shifted photons by the expansion of space ($\Omega_C$) that is distinct from the curvature of space by the presence of mass ($\Omega_M$) or any intrinsic curvature within space itself ($\Omega_K$).

-By considering GR as a geometrical manifold with an imaginary time-axis, adjacent photon paths trace out a thin ribbon that everywhere subtends an angle of $45^\circ$ to the expanding time axes, this being the locally Minkowskian metric.
-In a static universe with no relative velocity between emitter and receiver, this is a plane Euclidean quadrilateral with parallel photon paths and time-lines, and it retains this form when wrapped round a cylinder.
-In the SR model this ribbon becomes curved and stretched by both the relative velocity and by any intrinsic curvature of space to produce the observed redshift.
-This curvature, however, can still be wrapped round a uniform cone (Figs.~\ref{fig:galaxies}, \ref{fig:MilneCone}).
+By considering GR as a geometrical manifold with an imaginary time-axis, time-separated photon paths trace out a thin ribbon that everywhere subtends an angle of $45^\circ$ to the expanding time axes, this being the locally Minkowskian metric.
+In a static universe with no relative velocity between emitter and receiver, this is a plane ribbon-like Euclidean quadrilateral with parallel time-lines and parallel photon paths, and it retains this form when wrapped round a cylinder.
+In the Milne SR model the relative velocity of emitter and receiver cause an intrinsic curvature of space on which this ribbon is curved and stretched to produce the observed redshift whilst retaining the feature of constant $c$ to every observer in the path of the photon stream (Fig.~\ref{fig:galaxies}) \cite{2016IJMPC..2750055M}.
+This curvature can, however, be wrapped without distortion round a uniform cone (Fig. \ref{fig:MilneCone}).